Best Receipt Scanner App UK (2026): 7 Apps Tested for Sole Traders

 Your choice depends on what you need:

-- Just receipt & mileage tracking for tax: PocketReceipt — free, UK-focused, SA103F-ready, with an accountant dashboard
+- Just receipt & mileage tracking for tax: PocketReceipt — UK-focused, SA103F-ready, with an accountant dashboard, on a free tier

 - Full accounting software: FreeAgent (UK-native) or Xero (more powerful, steeper learning curve)